Last Updated On : 8-Jul-2026

 Explanation:

-B. The field being extracted will be required for all future events — Misleading.
-It only affects field extraction context, not data ingestion.
+B. The field being extracted will be required for all future events. – Required text does not make a field mandatory for all future data.
+It only controls which events the extraction applies to at search time.

 Page 4 out of 31 Pages